A lot of us must have heard of voice assistants like Alexa, Siri, Google Assistant, and Cortana (and probably heard from them too).

 Michael Lewis has recently joined the firm as the new CEO.
 One can deduce through his interview that privacy and openness are of utmost importance to Mycroft in running their operations.

-Pricing: Mark 1 would cost $149.99 and for Mark 2 as of now they have been collecting a small deposit of $1 for reservation.
-You’d need to wait sometime for the mass release.
+Pricing: Mark 1 would cost $149.99, and for Mark 2, as of now, they have been collecting a small deposit of $1 for reservation.
+Youโd need to wait some time for the mass release.

 Open Assistant